 Coming out to people close to you might initiate a discussion for understanding.
 The reason they have these negative opinions about gays is because nobody close to them has ever taken the time to tell them anything different.
 As long as it’s “someone else’s problem,” they don’t have to be concerned about it.
 You are doing each other a favor by educating them.
 They just might not hate all faggots and dykes if their own loving son or daughter is one.

 Distraught parents of gay teenagers have been known to send them into therapy in the hope that the psychologists and psychiatrists will make the kids realize that they are not really gay but only going through a phase, when the parents should be the ones in counseling to address their own homophobia and lack of education.
-“We love you, son, that’s why we are trying to help you.“ Well, if you loved him, you would accept him as he is and not try to make him be something that you can feel comfortable about.
+“We love you, son, that’s why we are trying to help you.“ Well, if you loved him, you would accept him as he is and not try to make him be something that you yourself can feel comfortable about.
 “Son, you are sick!
 You need help,“ is said as a disgusted accusation.
 So if he is “sick,” why are you so angry with him?
-Would he say the same thing if the kid had cancer or diabetes?
+Would they say the same thing if the kid had cancer or diabetes?
 He is still sick and needs help, but I don’t think Dad would blame him and consider that particular illness his own fault.

 The youngsters aren’t the ones with the problem, necessarily.
 The problem lies with the parents and those who are being rejecting and non-supportive and absolutely clueless as to what being gay is all about.
 Instead of trying to get their sons and daughters to change into somebody they’re not, just to please their families, these parents should join a support group like P-FLAG (Parents and Friends of Lesbians and Gays) to learn about gay tolerance and acceptance.